calvin-mcd/kira/README.md

 ## Credits

-big thanks to shwilliam#6993 for letting me try
+big thanks to shwilliam#6993 for letting me take his KLE to design a rp2040 board!

 Any questions, contact Calvin\#0563 on Discord.